shohidulbari/sumb/README.md

-# A simple and fast terminal utility to manage your notes
+# A simple and fast terminal utility to manage notes with full-text search

-**sumb** is a lightweight command-line tool designed to help you quickly create, organize, and manage your notes directly from the terminal.
+**sumb** is a lightweight command-line tool designed to help you quickly create, organize, and manage your notes directly from the terminal with full text search capabilities.

 ## 🧩 Installation